 Shoreline: One of the main catches for rocky shore anglers in northern California.
 The south jetty at Eureka is considered the number one greenling hole in the state.

 Boats: Primarily an inshore fish although quite a few are taken by boaters fishing for shallow water rockfish in waters from Half Moon Bay north.

 Bait and Tackle: A high/low leader using size 6 hooks, and a small piece of shrimp, fresh mussel, pile worm, or tube worm, is the ideal setup for these fish.
 Fish around rocks in the water, or under and around the pilings.
 Kelp greenling will usually tap the bait first then come back and take the bait with a second bite; be patient and be prepared to reel in the fish on the second hit.

-Food Value: Greenling are a mild-flavored fish suitable for most forms of cooking but they are especially suitable for pan frying.
+Food Value: Greenling are good quality, mild-flavored fish with large flakes and moderate fat content.
+They’re suitable for most forms of cooking but they are especially good for pan frying.
 Most pier caught fish are fairly small so the fillets may not offer much meat.

 Comments: Roughly half of all kelp greenling are mature by age five when they are about 9.5 inches long; they live to about 12 years of age.
 The top pier spots in the state to catch kelp greenling are the Point Arena Pier, Trinidad Pier and Citizen’s Dock in Crescent City.
 At Point Arena, cast out to the reefs that run parallel to the pier and be prepared to lose a lot of tackle; at Trinidad, fish around the various rocks that abound in the inshore portion of the pier; at the Citizen’s Dock, fish the inshore rocks by the shoreline.